This post was most recently updated on June 22nd, 2019

-You may fail to recover organism in Gram Stain from clinical specimen but same clinical specimen yields organisms when cultured.
-So lets find why this happens.
+Sometimes, you may fail to see the organism in Gram Stain smear but the same clinical specimen may yield organisms when cultured.

 - Limitation of Gram Stain: Mycobacteria stain weakly with gram stain and bacteria such as Mycoplasma, Rickettsiae, Chlamydiae do not take up the dyes used in Gram stain or are too small to be seen with light microscopy.

 - Sensitivity of Gram Staining Technique: To be visible on a slide, organisms that stain by the Gram method must be present in concentrations of about 10^4 to 10^5 organisms per milliliter of uncentrifuged fluid.